 About Andreea Soveja

 Andreea started her career in quality assurance almost 10 years ago and since then she worked with a variety of projects, from billing to e-learning and payment applications.
-She had the opportunity to interact with different types of people, both colleagues and clients, and learned about their needs and how to adapt to each one of them in order to achieve the common goal.
-This extensive knowledge and experience determined her to go to the next level and work more on the strategic parts of the quality assurance processes.
+Her extensive knowledge and experience determined her to go to the next level and work more on the strategic parts of the quality assurance processes.